 - Avoid mixing alcohol with other drugs: Some prescription and over-the-counter drugs (antihistamines and sedatives, for example) can increase alcohol's effects.
 Caffeine and other stimulants can trick you into feeling less impaired.

-- Use caution when sick or tired: When you're sleep-deprived or ill, alcohol enters the body more quickly.
+- Use caution when sick or tired: When you're sleep-deprived or ill, alcohol enters the bloodstream more quickly, causing BAC to spike.

 - Stay in a group in which at least one person remains sober and make sure no one is left behind.